scubamuc/wiki-md/NEXTCLOUD.snap--Talk_HPB-with-docker.md

 ## Talk:HPB

+A **H**igh **P**erformance **B**ackend (HPB) reqires three services working hand in hand;

+1. a STUN service which is part of TURN for discovering device IP's behind NAT or simple single service like `stun.nextcloud.com:443`
+2. a TURN service like "coturn" or "eturnal" for discovering and connecting NATed external IP's and controlling WebRTC streams
+3. a signalling service like "janus" required for calls and conversations with multiple participants.
+Without it, all participants have to upload their own video individually for each other participant, which will most likely cause connectivity issues and a high load on participating devices.

+Self-hosting all three services is not as daunting as it seems and thanks to the folks at [Nextcloud AIO](https://github.com/nextcloud/all-in-one) is easily installed running their docker image.

 This example will require Docker and a [Reverse proxy](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Putting-the-snap-behind-a-reverse-proxy) for the signalling server, forwarding and encrypting HTTP port 8181 to https://signal.yourdomain.tld

 > [!TIP]